Schuylkill County DUI Lawyer

 No matter the circumstance of your DUI arrest, DUI lawyer Steven Kellis will work to have your charges dropped or reduced.
 If you were arrested for a DUI in Schuylkill County, call The Law Offices of Steven E. Kellis at (215) 543-6566.

 The penalties you could face for driving under the influence depend on your blood alcohol content and any prior DUI convictions.
-For a first offense, you could face penalties ranging from up to six months probation and fines up to $300, up to no less than three days in jail, fines up to $5,000, and/or a 12-month license suspension.
+For a first offense, you could face penalties ranging from up to six months probation and fines up to $300, up to no less than three days in jail, fines up to $5,000, and a 12-month license suspension.

 For a second offense, you could spend five days to five years in jail, face a fine from $300 to $10,000, and a license suspension of 12 to 18 months.
 With a third offense, you face fines between $500 and $10,000, up to five years in prison, and up to 18 months without a license.
-In addition, second and third offenses require the installation of an ignition interlock device.
+In addition, the second and third offenses require the installation of an ignition interlock device.
 You may also have to attend different alcohol treatment classes.

 After you hire a DUI defense attorney, they will begin the discovery process.
 During this period, they will gather and analyze all evidence, from breathalyzer results to statements from the arresting officer.